mgmarti/BookTalks/README.md

 # Project 2

-**Delete this line: Rename this file readme.md - It will become the main readme for your application**

 > Fill this quoted section with a summary of your project.
 3-5 sentences describing the problem and how your application solves it.
 (Even a game is solving a problem to a degree) - What makes your app stand out from other apps like it (Do some competitor research)

 Design an online book club where users can chat about a book, leave a book review, and/or comment on a review.
 Also, have links to popular books and where to buy them.
 Have discussions based on featured books.